datastrophic/mesos-docker-containers/README.md

 # Mesos Docker Containers

 ## Overview
-Set of Mesos-related docker containers based on slightly changed Mesosphere images.
+Set of Mesos-related docker containers inspired by Mesosphere images.

-All images use Ubuntu 14.04 by default, all Mesos Slave images and derivatives have OpenJDK 7 and Docker installed.
+All images use Ubuntu 16.04 by default, all Mesos Slave images and derivatives have Oracle Java 8 and Docker installed.

 ## Running Mesos cluster locally

 ###Environment setup
 It's possible to create a full Mesos environment on the local machine using docker-compose.

+####Docker-machine
 Depending on one's needs virtual machine memory could be adjusted to different value, but memory should be gte 4GB.
 Steps to create new docker-machine and launch docker images:

       docker-machine create -d virtualbox --virtualbox-memory "8000" --virtualbox-cpu-count "4" mesos eval "$(docker-machine env mesos)"

       (!)
-Add address of `docker-machine ip workshop` to /etc/hosts with next hostnames:
+Add address of `docker-machine ip mesos` to /etc/hosts with next hostnames:
-      <ip address> mesos-master mesos-slave zookeeper marathon chronos
+      <ip address> 192.168.99.100 mesos-master mesos-slave zookeeper marathon chronos

       docker-compose up